TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/Management.rst

    composer require vendor/my-local-extension:@dev

-By executing this command, Composer locates `vendor/my-local-extension` and then symlinks it to `typo3conf/ext/my-local-extension` once `composer install` is executed.
+By executing this command, Composer locates `vendor/my-local-extension` once `composer install` is executed.
-The setup from above defines that the extension is to be placed by composer into the folder `:file:packages/my-local-extension` if it has not been already there.
+The setup from above defines that the extension is to be placed by composer into the folder :file:`packages/my-local-extension` if it has not been already there.